MultiSafepay/docs/content/payments/features/moto/_index.md

 ## Activating MOTO
 Email a request to activate MOTO to <sales@multisafepay.com>

-The Risk Team assesses your request and, if approved, activates MOTO in your MultiSafepay account.
+The Risk Team assesses your request and, if approved, activates MOTO for your MultiSafepay account.

-## Via your MultiSafepay account
+## Via your MultiSafepay dashboard

 Once activated, to process MOTO payments, follow these steps:

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Tools** > **Mail & phone payments**.
 3. Under **Payment details**:
     - From the **Currency** list, select the currency, and then enter the amount.